The Annotated Ramsar List: China

 Poyanghu.
 31/03/92; Jiangxi; 22,400 ha; 29º10'N 115º59'E. Nature Reserve; Crane Network Site.
 A large freshwater lake subject to seasonal fluctuations, within a region of subtropical, deciduous broad-leaved and evergreen forest surrounded by marshes and wet grassland fed by five major rivers.
 The site supports numerous species of plankton, mollusc, fish, and mammals and at least 46 species of birds.
 It is important for wintering and staging birds and for a population of 20,000 people whose activities include grazing water buffalo, harvesting grass and aquatic vegetation, small-scale cultivation, fishing and a freshwater pearl industry.
 Wildlife tourism is increasing rapidly.
 Ramsar site no. 550.
 Most recent RIS information: 1997.

 San Jiang National Nature Reserve.
-11/01/02; Heilongjiang; 164,400 ha; 47°56'N 134°20'E. National Nature Reserve.
+11/01/02; Heilongjiang; 164,400 ha; 47°56’N 134°20’E. National Nature Reserve.
 An alluvial floodplain typical of high-altitude wetlands, a mixture of rivers, open bogs, seasonally flooded meadows, and sedge marshes, the largest area of freshwater wetland in the country.
-The site is internationally important for waterbirds, particularly ducks, and for fishery resources, and serves as a natural reservoir for the San Jiang Plains, providing vital flood control as well.
-Due to its remote location and cold winters, human interference has been minimal, though local inhabitants, including 300-400 people of the He Zhe (one of the smallest ethnic groups in China) who support a unique cultural, find abundant animal, fish, and forest resources.
-Overfishing with small mesh nets and other human effects are seen as potential threats, but rational ecotourism, especially in cooperation with nearby Russia, holds promise.
+The site is internationally important for waterbirds, including the endangered Ciconia boyciana, Mergus squamatus and Anser cygnoides.
+The number of geese and ducks may reach up to 100,000 in autumn.
+The site is an important habitat and breeding area for several commercial fish species and serves as a natural reservoir for the San Jiang Plains, providing vital flood control as well.
+The management of the reserve has been working together with the governments of surrounding towns and villages since 2003, and a conservation committee has been established.
 Ramsar site no. 1152.
-Most recent RIS information: 2001.
+Most recent RIS information: 2008.

 Shanghai Yangtze Estuarine Wetland Nature Reserve for Chinese Sturgeon.02/02/08; Shanghai; 3,760 ha; 31°31'N 122°05'E. Nature Reserve.
 A estuarine salt-fresh water wetlands in the estuarine area of the Yangtze river, the third largest in the world.
 The wetland provides habitat for IUCN Red Listed species like Baixun or Chinese paddlefish (Psephurus gladius), Baiqitun (Lipotes vexillifer), and Moxiangjing (Physeter macrocephalus), and it provides critical refuge for Chinese Sturgeon (Acipenser sinensis) as well as breeding place for important economic fish species.
 332 fish species are found here.
 Deposition of large amounts of sands, mud and nutrition accelerates the development of coast, maintaining the nutrient level of the water body which plays important role in levelling ground water table, purifying water quality, and stabilizing microclimate conditions.
 The shipping business is potential threat to site.
 A management plan is in place.
 Ramsar site no. 1730.
 Most recent RIS information: 2008.